LinkedIn Facebook Instagram

 2010

-QGC constructs a 2nd mission-critical government facility in Tucson, AZ: a 95,000 sf field office for the Federal Bureau of Investigation (FBI).
+QGC constructs a second mission-critical government facility in Tucson, AZ: a 95,000 square-foot field office for the Federal Bureau of Investigation (FBI).

 2013